 2023 Monster Jam Trucks & Drivers

-At the Monster Jam event there is a variety of trucks with unique names and decorations.
-Below are the featured trucks for 2023.
+At the Monster Jam event there are a variety of trucks with unique names and decorations.
+Below are the featured trucks for the fall 2023 shows.
 (Note: Trucks and drivers are subject to change.)

 - Grave Digger – driven by Tyler Menninga

-- El Toro Loco – driven by Mark List)
+- El Toro Loco – driven by Armando Castro

-- Monster Mutt – driven by Chris Koehler
+- Monster Mutt Dalmatian – driven by Bailey Shea

 What to Expect